 1) The name of my business “ThoughtsAlive” came out of a brainstorm in 2002 over the phone with friends Alanna Webb and Marnie Pehrson-Kuhns.
 Did you know they also pioneered the first online mall in 1996?
 True story.

-ThoughtsAlive LLC is still my official business name, but I started using the DBA Rare Faith a few years back, and officially registered it as a trade name with the US Patent and Trademark Office in 2019-20 (it’s like a 6+ month process).
+ThoughtsAlive LLC is still my official business name, but I started using the DBA Rare Faith a few years back, and officially registered it as a trade name with the US Patent and Trademark Office in 2019-20:

 2) Portal to Genius was originally going to be named “Hasenpfeffer in Munich”, but my co-author Garrett Gunderson feared that Google wouldn’t be able to provide a “did you mean…” suggestion when a user fails to spell it right.

 3) In the year 2000, my husband showed me a letter from Bob Proctor, which asked if we had ever thought about teaching what we had learned.
 I HAD to do it!!
 So we invested about $9000 to send me to the training.
 I didn’t find out until recently that Bob’s letter caught my husband’s eye because my husband was interested in becoming a facilitator himself.
 When he saw how badly I wanted to go, he decided to keep his own interest a secret.

 4) When I asked Jack Canfield (Chicken Soup for the Soul) for an endorsement for Jackrabbit Factor in 2005, he told me no, he was taking time off to be with his family.
 I had just read his book Success Principles, which has a chapter called “Ask, Ask, Ask”.
 So I asked to be an exception.
 He politely declined again, so I decided to impress him by asking again.
 He finally had to get blunt with me.
 I apologized profusely for my rudeness and learned a hard lesson in respecting other people’s agency.
 You can achieve your goals without any particular person doing any particular thing for you.